shravya-ks/ns-3-tcp-prague/src/internet/doc/tcp.rst

-are supported, with NewReno the default, and Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP, Low Extra Delay Background Transport (LEDBAT), Data Centre TCP (DCTCP) also supported.
-The model also supports Selective Acknowledgements(SACK).
+are supported, with NewReno the default, and Westwood, Hybla, HighSpeed, Vegas, Scalable, Veno, Binary Increase Congestion Control (BIC), Yet Another HighSpeed TCP (YeAH), Illinois, H-TCP, Low Extra Delay Background Transport (LEDBAT), Data Center TCP (DCTCP) also supported.
+The model also supports Selective Acknowledgements (SACK).
 Multipath-TCP is not yet supported in the
 |ns3| releases.

 Model history